Information geometric regularization of unidimensional pressureless Euler equations yields global strong solutions: Acknowledgments

 \section{Acknowledgments}

 The authors gratefully acknowledge support from the Air Force Office of Scientific Research under award number FA9550-23-1-0668 (Information Geometric Regularization for Simulation and Optimization of Supersonic Flow).
 RC acknowledges support through a PURA travel award from the Georgia Tech Office of Undergraduate Education.
+We thank the anonymous referees for their valuable suggestions that have helped us improve the article.
+We also thank Dian Guan for his careful reading of this manuscript.
+This work was produced using Microsoft Copilot (autocompletion, spelling/grammar) and Claude Code and Codex (additional proofreading).